Prachurja/Ticatoe/README.md

 ## Features

+The bot joins a server with an intro from the file `Intro.txt` at `app/src/main/resources`.

 The one and only command of this bot is `!tictactoe`, which can be used to play against another person by mentioning them.
 `Example: !tictactoe @Jake`

 Once this command is used, both players must react with 👍 to a verification message to play or 👎 to not play.

 Arrow reaction controls such as ⬆, ⬇, etc. are used to move a cursor.
 A move is made by reacting with the cursor's emoji.
-Both players must react with 🤝 if they want a draw (reaction controls inspired by [Sokobot](https://github.com/PolyMarsDev/Sokobot) by [PolyMars](https://github.com/PolyMarsDev)).
+Both players must react with 🤝 if they want a draw.

 ---